 The O-Shot may help with: urinary incontinence, pain with sex, diminished sex drive and arousal and decreased orgasm.
 It may also improve vaginal tightness and sensitivity.
 Recommend 1-2 treatments.

 THE TOP 4 WOMAN’S “SEX-PLEASURE PROBLEMS & THE SAD REASON DOCTORS STAY SILENT”

 - Hypoactive Sexual Desire Disorder (Low desire).
-Remember, that this is not counted a disorder unless it’s disrupting the woman’s life.
-Around 10% of women suffer with this problem.
-Important: Suffering with a sexual disorder does not simply make sex not fun.
+Remember, that this is not counted as a disorder unless it’s disrupting the woman’s life.
+Around 10% of women suffer from this problem.
+Important: Suffering from a sexual disorder does not simply make sex not fun.
 Better sex leads to more energy, more creativity, increased confidence, less depression, and improved overall health.

 - Female Orgasmic Disorder: Again around 1 in 20 (or 5%).
 Here women can become aroused but have much difficulty with orgasm.
 This can be so frustrating that sex becomes a frustration that they avoid.

 - Dyspareunia: Here the woman suffers from real pain with sex (not from decreased lubrication or vaginal spasm).
 The incidence is from around 1 in 10 to 1 in 5 women.
 (The above shocking statistics came from Obstetrics & Gynecology April 2011)

 - Genital Mismatch can contribute to both Female Orgasmic Disorder & to Dyspareunia